pglevy/four-contexts/four-contexts.md

 3. Discovering possible solutions to a problem.
 4. Validating our solution addresses a problem.

+### Outputs
+While working in these contexts, we are generating outputs:
+- Assertions: what we think we know or what we think will happen if we do something.
+- Artifacts: representations of our thinking about problems or attempts at solutions.

 ![two-by-two matrix with circle in the middle](context-quadrant.png)

 ## How does it work?